 So picking it at the right time can help the fruits taste better & sweeter.
 Some folks like the tartness taste so they pick them early, when there's not already a lot of sugar in the fruit yet.
-The other risk of leaving fruits for too long on the branches is fungi or other animals eating them for you.
+The other risk of leaving fruits for too long on the branches is fungi or other animals eating them instead of us the humans.

 Some of the sweetest varieties are: